-By: /s/ R. Brooks Sherman
+By: /s/ John J. Sherman

-Name: R. Brooks Sherman Jr.
+Name: John J. Sherman

-Title: Senior Vice President and Chief Financial Officer
+Title: President and Chief Executive Officer

-Each person whose signature appears below appoints John J. Sherman, R. Brooks Sherman Jr., and Laura L. Ozenberger, and each of them, any of whom may act without the joinder of the other, as his true and lawful attorneys-in-fact and agents, with full power of substitution and resubstitution, for him and in his name, place and stead, in any and all capacities, to sign any and all amendments (including post-effective amendments) to this Registration Statement and any Registration Statement (including any amendment thereto) for this offering that is to be effective upon filing pursuant to Rule 462(b) under the Securities Act of 1933, as amended, and to file the same, with all exhibits thereto, and all other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorneys-in-fact and agents full power and authority to do and perform each and every act and thing requisite and necessary to be done, as fully to all intents and purposes as he might or would do in person, hereby ratifying and confirming all that said attorneys-in-fact and agents or any of them of their or his substitute and substitutes, may lawfully do or cause to be done by virtue hereof.
+Each person whose signature appears below appoints Laura L. Ozenberger and R. Brooks Sherman, and each of them, any of whom may act without the joinder of the other, as his true and lawful attorneys-in-fact and agents, with full power of substitution and resubstitution, for him and in his name, place and stead, in any and all capacities, to sign any and all amendments (including post-effective amendments) to this Registration Statement and any Registration Statement (including any amendment thereto) for this offering that is to be effective upon filing pursuant to Rule 462(b) under the Securities Act of 1933, as amended, and to file the same, with all exhibits thereto, and all other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorneys-in-fact and agents full power and authority to do and perform each and every act and thing requisite and necessary to be done, as fully to all intents and purposes as he might or would do in person, hereby ratifying and confirming all that said attorneys-in-fact and agents or any of them of their or his substitute and substitutes, may lawfully do or cause to be done by virtue hereof.

-Pursuant to the requirements of the Securities Act of 1933, this registration statement has been signed by the following officers and directors of Inergy GP, LLC, as managing general partner of Inergy, L.P., the registrant, in the capacities and on the dates indicated.
+Pursuant to the requirements of the Securities Act of 1933, as amended, this registration statement has been signed below by the following officers and directors of Inergy Holdings GP, LLC, as general partner of Inergy Holdings, L.P. in the capacities and on July 31, 2006.

-Signature Title Date
+Signature Title

-/s/ John J. Sherman President and Chief Executive Officer and Chairman of the Board (Principal Executive Officer) February 9, 2006
+/s/ John J. Sherman President, Chief Executive Officer and Director (Principal Executive Officer)

-John J. Sherman
+John J. Sherman Officer)

-/s/ R. Brooks Sherman Senior Vice President and Chief Financial Officer (Principal Accounting and Financial Officer) February 9, 2006
+/s/ R. Brooks Sherman Senior Vice President and Chief Financial Officer (Principal Financial and Accounting Officer)

-R. Brooks Sherman Jr. ()
+R. Brooks Sherman and recomming officer)

-/S/ PHILIP L. ELBERT Director February 9, 2006

-Philip L. Elbert
+/s/ Warren H. Gfeller Director

+Warren H. Gfeller

-/s/ Arthur B. Krause Director February 9, 2006
+/s/ Arthur B. Krause Director

 Arthur B. Krause

-/S/ WARREN H. GFELLER Director February 9, 2006

-Warren H. Gfeller

-Director February 9, 2006

-Robert A. Pascal

-/s/ Robert D. Taylor Director February 9, 2006
+/s/ Richard O'Brien Director

-Robert D. Taylor
+Richard O'Brien